What is Ashwagandha its benefits and side effects

 Helpful in Fertility:

-In today’s time when the problem of infertility is becoming very common, in such a situation Ashwagandha is being known as a best treatment.
+In today’s time when the problem of infertility is becoming very common, in such a situation Ashwagandha is being known as the best treatment.
 Ashwagandha works well not only for women’s infertility but also in correcting infertility in men.
 It fixes the body not only externally but also internally.
 Since it is an adaptogen, it removes all the barriers in the way of infertility.

 Ashwagandha can help in the prevention of mortal diseases like cancer.
 It produces reactive oxygen species (ROS) which are toxic to cancer cells but are not to normal cells and can make cancer cells less resistant to apoptosis.
 “A scientific research states that ashwagandha also has anti-tumor-like properties, which can prevent tumors from growing”.
 Also, ashwagandha can help eliminate the negative effects of chemotherapy used as a treatment for cancer.
 Cancer cannot be cured directly by ashwagandha, but it can be used to prevent cancer.